-Next, the bags are laser coded prior to filling, with various information being etched onto the bag in exactly the same place every time offering a guarantee that nothing will be missing or unreadable.
+Next, the bags are laser coded prior to filling.
+Various information is being etched onto the bag in exactly the same place every time, offering a guarantee that nothing will be missing or unreadable.

 Weighing System & Quality Control

 Meanwhile, the product is fed onto a weighing system into an arrangement of small buckets.
 After the weighing system has calculated the desired weight, it releases a number of the buckets, dispensing the desired weight.
 Should the machine calculate an incorrect weight, a bypass system operates, and the product is diverted away from the filling tube.
 If the weight is correct, the product travels down a feeding tube and, on its journey, will pass through a metal detector.

 Should the machine detect a foreign object, the machine will sound an alarm, and a quality system process will begin an investigation into the source of the object.
 Once removed, the machine will restart, and filling will resume.

 The bag travels past a Thermal Camera which is used to guarantee the bag has been sealed.
 The camera uses thermal imagery to inspect the seal integrity.
 If the bag seal is faulty, the machine automatically rejects the bag, removing it from the process.

 Every bag passes across an On-Line Weight Checking System that weighs every single bag, guaranteeing the weight.
 The same system will automatically reject any bag found to be under or overweight.